zeropoolnetwork/sharded-storage-docs/article/brief.md

 ## Overview

-We are seeing a definite demand for such tools, as rollups have scaled up CPUs, but effective tools for scaling data are not yet available.
+We are seeing a definite demand for tools to scale data storage.
+Rollups have scaled up CPU computations, but effective tools for scaling data are not yet available.
 EthStorage has made the most progress, but they charge 4.5 ETH for 1GB and use replication instead of sharding.

 Our idea is data sharding.
 We represent the data as values of a polynomial of degree k-1 at k points and then interpolate the polynomial values at n points.
 Then, any k out of n values are sufficient to recover the data.

 ## Soundness

 We have solved the reliability problem when scaling: even if someone controls 50% of the network and uses various strategies to gain control over the data, they will only gain control over at least one file with a probability of 2^-80 (80 bits of security).
-This is with a blowup factor of 8 (64 to 512).
+This is with a blowup factor of 8 (64 words are stored as 521 words, one word for each of the nodes).

 This is an asymptotic estimate in the case of an infinitely large number of nodes in the network; if there are fewer nodes, the reliability against a 51% attack is higher.